brianhyun/web-forum/client/README.md

 If at all possible, try to end each session with a feature finished or a bug resolved.

 Recognize when you've been sitting on a bug for too long.
 If no progress towards a solution is being made, then consider taking a break.
+Often times, I'll sit on a bug thinking that I'm only minutes away from finding a good solution.
+This extends the amount of time I sit on the problem, further extending and fomenting my frustrations.
+The time you spend working on a problem cannot be considered a sunk cost.
+Remember this!

 Don't sacrifice quality for speed.
 Write code you can be proud of.

+Learn to pace yourself.
+Slow things down.
+Speed is definitely important, but if it's at the cost of code quality and personal interest in the project, then I'd recommend to slow things down.
+Longevity and sustainability is key.